Jeyaa-NKS/TNSDC-NLP/README.md

 ### Cosine Similarity
 - Cosine similarity is used to calculate the similarity between the user's profile and the medicines in the dataset.

+### Top-N Recommendations
+- The system ranks medicines based on their similarity to the user's profile and provides the top N recommendations.